danbev/learning-iot/README.md

 The earth is positively charged and the clouds negatively

 ### Electricity
 This is the flow of electrons.
 The electrons flowing from one place to another is called current flow.
 Voltage, the difference in the charge between to object is what causes the flow.
 Electronics is about controlling the electrons with special components and circuits.

 ### Electric charge
 This is movement of electrons.

 ### Voltage
+Voltage is what pushes electrons arounda a circuit.
+Without Voltage the electrons will move randomly in any direction.

 (Spänning in Swedish) is the difference in charge between two points.
 This is measured in volt (V) and the symbol used is `U` from the German word unterschied that means difference.